lblabr/d8w3css/README.txt

 Block share equal width based on assigned block.
 (Example, If you have only two blocks in top area block, Block share 50% each block, If you assign three it come 33.3% each).
-10- Drupal8 W3CSS Theme has a bottom region with four flexible blocks.
+11- Drupal8 W3CSS Theme has a bottom region with four flexible blocks.
 Block width will change automatically based on the number of assigned blocks.
 Block share equal width based on number of assigned blocks.
 (Example, If you have only three blocks in bottom region, Block share 33.3% each block, If you assign four it come 25% each).
-11- Drupal8 W3CSS Theme has a footer region with three flexible blocks.
+12- Drupal8 W3CSS Theme has a footer region with three flexible blocks.
 Block width will change automatically based on the number of assigned blocks.
 Block share equal width based on number of assigned blocks.
 (Example, If you have only two blocks in footer region, Block share 50% each block, If you assign three it come 33.3% each).
-12- Drupal8 W3CSS Theme comes with font awesome added to the css library.
+13- Drupal8 W3CSS Theme comes with font awesome added to the css library.
-13- Drupal8 W3CSS Theme comes with jQuery match height.
+14- Drupal8 W3CSS Theme comes with jQuery match height.
 Example, if you have three blocks in the top area, they will always have the height in any width.
-14- Drupal8 W3CSS Theme comes responsive main menu and a drop-down menu.
+15- Drupal8 W3CSS Theme comes responsive main menu and a drop-down menu.
 The drop-down works on hover for big screen and on click for small screen.
-15- Drupal8 W3CSS Theme will hide completely (divs, wrappers, classes) any region you don't use.
+16- Drupal8 W3CSS Theme will hide completely (divs, wrappers, classes) any region you don't use.
 Nothing will be printed in the back.
-16- Drupal8 W3CSS Theme uses the minimum HTML structure to show the content.
+17- Drupal8 W3CSS Theme uses the minimum HTML structure to show the content.
 Example, You will not see div > div > div > div > div.
-17- Drupal8 W3CSS Theme comes with the ability to create a custom page template according to content type's name.
-If you have two content types article and video you can have page--article.html.twig and page--video.html.twig 18- Drupal8 W3CSS Theme comes with the ability to create a custom page template for any view.
+18- Drupal8 W3CSS Theme comes with the ability to create a custom page template according to content type's name.
+If you have two content types article and video you can have page--article.html.twig and page--video.html.twig 19- Drupal8 W3CSS Theme comes with the ability to create a custom page template for any view.
 Example if you have a view name "recent_video", then you can create a page template name page--recent-video.html.twig.
 You can view live demo by going to: